Strattic raises $6.5M to bring static WordPress to the masses – TechCrunch

-WordPress remains the juggernaut of content management systems, even though it now often gets used in ways it was never intended for.
-And with that, managing the lifecycle of WordPress sites has only gotten more complicated, too, all while hackers are trying to exploit any and all security issues to take control of a site.
+WordPress remains the juggernaut of content management systems, even though it now often gets used in ways it was never intended.
+And with that, managing the life cycle of WordPress sites has only gotten more complicated, too, all while hackers are trying to exploit any and all security issues to take control of a site.
 Strattic aims to make all of this a lot easier by turning WordPress sites into static sites that don’t query a database whenever a user looks at a page.

 The Israeli company today announced that it has raised a $6.5 million seed round led by SignalFire and TenOneTen Ventures, with participation from Accel, Automattic, Seneca VC, Eric Ries and Village Global VC.
 It also announced that Zeev Suraski, who co-created PHP 3 and the Zend Engine that’s at the core of PHP 4, has joined the company as its CTO.

 About 13 years ago, Strattic CEO and co-founder Miriam Schwab founded a WordPress web development company.
 At that time, WordPress was often still seen as a tool for running personal blogs, but that has obviously changed over time.
 But she realized that once her agency handed off the site to the customer, they would often come back to her to ask for maintenance as well — and the idea behind Strattic is based on that experience and trying to simplify that process by using static site generators.
-Schwab noted that those aren’t necessarily all that user friendly, though.
+Schwab noted that those aren’t necessarily all that user-friendly, though.

 “WordPress is still the best option out there, but it has these major issues, so I thought, all right, why not marry these two worlds?
 WordPress stays WordPress, but maybe we turn it into a static site generator.
 And that was the initial concept for Strattic,” Schwab told me.